![]() |

 directions:

-- Heat the leftover oil again in the frying pan (adding a little more if necessary).
-Add about 2 tablespoons of the nam prik pao sauce from the blender.
-Stir until the sauce thickens and darkens in colour.
+- Add about 2 tablespoons of the nam prik pao and gently fry.
+Stir constantly until the sauce thickens and darkens in colour.
 It should be a dark, reddish brown colour.

 - Add the stock and stir through.
 Bring to the boil and then reduce to a simmer.